jump-dev/JuMP.jl/doc/installation.rst

 CPLEX
 +++++

 `CPLEX <http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/>`_ is a leading commercial solver.
 An experimental interface is available via the `CPLEXLink <https://github.com/joehuchette/CPLEXLink.jl>`_ package.
+It supports quadratic objectives and constraints.
 Note that this interface requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.